smushon/object-tracking/README.md

 Why MDNet?
 No special reason, but once started playing with it, decided to stick with it and base my project on it.

+My fovarite models are ~500MB so did not upload.